briskt/docs.fyne.io/content/docs/started/windows.md

 by checking the `MinSize()` function (more on that in later examples).
 You can set a larger size by calling the `Window.Resize()` method.
-Into this is passed a `fyne.Size` which contains a width and height using device independent pixels (meaning that it will be the same across different devices), for example to make a window square by default we could:
+Into this is passed a `fyne.Size` which contains a width and height using device independent pixels, meaning that it will be the same across different devices.
+For example, to make a window square by default we could use `Resize`:

 ```go
 	w.Resize(fyne.NewSize(100, 100))